reyespinosa3/starwarstrivia/readme.md

 ---
 # Objectives
 ---
-To correctly identify various Star Wars characters to achieve the level of Jedi Master
+To correctly identify various Star Wars characters to achieve the level of Jedi Master.

 # Motivation
 ---
 I wanted to create a simple-to-play trivia game that focuses on one of my favorite movies and it's sequels - Star Wars.
-The intent was to provide a game that would appeal to both young and old users would enjoy, with a very intuitive interface.
+The intent was to provide a game that both young and old users would enjoy, with a very intuitive interface.

 # Prototype Main Interface
 ---